Filament formation due to diffusive instabilities in dusty protoplanetary disks

 We then assume that the fastest growing mode admitted by our model is given by $\xi(Z, \tau_\mathrm{s}) = \min(\xi_\mathrm{fgm}, \xi_\mathrm{max})$, where $\xi_\mathrm{fgm}$ is the mathematically fastest growing mode, which \new{is obtained numerically from the full dispersion relation in Eq.~\eqref{eq:disprel_sigma}. $\xi_\mathrm{fgm}$ is} typically of order unity (see Fig.~\ref{fig:inviscid_diff_inst_growthrates}), but may be larger, \new{either in the absence of viscosity or for very small stopping times (see Figs.~\ref{fig:inviscid_diff_inst_growthrates} and ~\ref{fig:visc_diff_inst_growthrates} respectively)}; or smaller, if the viscosity slope is only marginally more negative than the critically required slope (see top panel in Fig.~\ref{fig:all_growth_rates_viscous}).

 Figures~\ref{fig:thresholds_inviscid} and \ref{fig:thresholds_viscous} show the growth rates associated with this preferred mode assuming $\epsilon = 1$, and $\lambda_\mathrm{crit} = 0.01H$.
 We also take $\beta_\mathrm{diff} = \beta_\mathrm{visc} = -2.2$ in both Figures.
-Fig.~\ref{fig:thresholds_inviscid} shows the inviscid case with $\mathrm{Sc} =0$, where only the diffusive instability driven by diffusion-dependent pressure is possible given the set of parameters, thus suppressing growth for larger stopping times.
+Fig.~\ref{fig:thresholds_inviscid} shows the inviscid case with $\mathrm{Sc} =0$, where only the diffusive instability driven by diffusion-dependent pressure is possible given the set of parameters, and Fig.~\ref{fig:thresholds_viscous} shows growth rates associated with the same set of parameters, except that now $\mathrm{Sc} = 1$.
 Over-plotted are the clumping thresholds obtained by \citet{Yang2017} and \citet{Li2021} (also see \citet{Carrera2015} for another version), below which, streaming instability clumping is unlikely to occur.
-If one takes filament formation due to diffusive instability as a precursor to clumping, then the model depicted in Fig.~\ref{fig:thresholds_inviscid} would be inconsistent with the results from aforementioned simulations, as instability only occurs for stopping times $\tau_\mathrm{s} \lesssim 0.3$, in contrast to the results of the simulations.

-On the other hand, Fig.~\ref{fig:thresholds_viscous} shows growth rates associated with the same set of parameters, except that now $\mathrm{Sc} = 1$.
-Now, in principle, particles with any value $\tau_\mathrm{s}\lesssim 1$ can be unstable to diffusive instability driven by the viscosity slope, which produces similar growth rates.
-Thus, in this model, the entire parameter space, probed by the studies \citet{Yang2017} and \citet{Li2021} would be subject to diffusive instabilities, rendering the model consistent with the hypothesis that planetesimal formation is triggered by the emergence of filaments induced by diffusive instability.
+For either model, the entire parameter space, probed by the studies \citet{Yang2017} and \citet{Li2021} would be subject to diffusive instabilities (although with differences in expected growth rates), rendering the models consistent with the hypothesis that planetesimal formation is triggered by the emergence of filaments induced by diffusive instability.